dlynch7/MIDI2CV/README.md

 The design procedure then is this:
 ```
-1. Determine a desirable ripple amplitude.
+1. Determine a desirable ripple magnitude.
 2. Given the filter's -20 dB/dec slope, calculate the cutoff frequency required to achieve the ripple amplitude.
 ```